-The Andrew Logan Museum of Sculpture is the only museum in Europe dedicated to a living artist.
+The Andrew Logan Museum of Sculpture is the first museum in Europe dedicated to a living artist.
 Andrew had always dreamed of opening a museum to share with the world his unique approach to life and art.
-He wanted the museum to be a vibrant space to display examples of work he had created over the decades and to stage events that would share his vision and skill for curating performance and spectacle.
+He wanted the museum to be a vibrant space to display examples of the work he has created over the decades and to stage events that would share his vision and skill for curating performance and spectacle.

-This Artistic Adventure started when in 1988 Andrew & Michael Davis purchased a redundant space in Berriew, Mid Wales.
-In 1991 their dream became a reality when the Andrew Logan Museum of Sculpture (ALMoS) opened to the public.
+This Artistic Adventure started in 1988 when Andrew and his partner Michael Davis purchased redundant squash courts in Berriew, Mid Wales.
+In 1991 the dream became a reality when the Andrew Logan Museum of Sculpture (ALMoS) opened to the public.
 Designed by Michael, the conversion and building works were funded partially by themselves along with grant aid and donations from patrons.

 Each year Andrew hosts a Jewellery Extravaganza on the August Bank Holiday weekend to celebrate the day of the Museum’s opening.

 Models are adorned by Andrew in a variety of his wearable art that he has created over the years, and are then covered in glitter and face paints by artist Rosie Hammick.